yuridomingues/yuridomingues/README.md

 ---

 🚀 **Let’s innovate and build impactful solutions together!**
-"I'm always open to collaborations, knowledge exchange, or simply a friendly chat about technology."
+I'm always open to collaborations, knowledge exchange, or simply a friendly chat about technology.